Skip to content

 + What we liked

-• +Excellent for repeatable marketing video workflows across product, ads, and onboarding
+• +Excellent for repeatable marketing video workflows across product, ads, onboarding, and localization

-• +Brand controls, templates, and localization make team-wide output easier to standardize
+• +Brand controls, templates, and team workflow features make scaled output easier to standardize

 − What we didn't